LeonidDybovskij/yandex_real_estate_market_analysis/README.md

 # Real estate market analysis

-This project was focused on training exploratory data analysis skills.
+This project was focused on exploratory data analysis.